tkaiman/camp/docs/getting-started.md

 [Django Girls tutorial](https://tutorial.djangogirls.org/) are good places to start.
 The rest of this document assumes some familiarity.

-The command below are all to be run **inside** the container.
+The commands below are all to be run **inside** the container.
 Either start a shell in the container using `docker-compose exec web shell` or send them individually.